Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

 \subsection{Organization of the Paper}

 The rest of this article is organized as follows.
 After a brief introduction of notation, we introduce Riemannian optimization and Riemannian optimization under the quotient geometry in Section \ref{sec: Riemannian-opt-background}.
 Geometric properties of $\cM_{r+}^q$ are provided in Section \ref{sec: quotient-fixed-rank-matrix}.
 The global landscape analysis of $h([\Y])$ when $f$ is well-conditioned is given in Section \ref{sec: landscape-analysis-f-well-conditioned}.
-The local geometry of $h([\Y])$ when $f$ satisfies restricted strict convexity property is given in Section \ref{sec: landscape-convex-f}.
+In that section we present some discussion on the implications of our global landscape analysis on the global convergence of optimization algorithms and provide corresponding pointers to the literature. \nc The local geometry of $h([\Y])$ when $f$ satisfies restricted strict convexity property is given in Section \ref{sec: landscape-convex-f}.
 In Section \ref{sec: H-landscape-analysis}, we present the global landscape analysis for $H([\Y])$.
-Proofs for the main results are provided in Sections \ref{sec: proof-landscape-h-f-well-condition} and \ref{sec: proof-convex-radius}.
+Proofs for the main results are provided in Sections \ref{proof-sec: H-landscape} and \ref{sec: proof-convex-radius}.
 Conclusion and future work are given in Section \ref{sec: conclusion}.
-Additional proofs and lemmas are presented in Appendices \ref{proof-sec: h-landscape-f-convex}-\ref{proof-sec: additional-lemmas}.
+Additional proofs and lemmas are presented in Appendices \ref{sec: proof-landscape-h-f-well-condition}-\ref{proof-sec: additional-lemmas}.